apache/incubator-graphar/README.md

     $ ./release/data-generator {input_path} {output_path} {vertex_num} {is_directed} {is_weighted} {is_sorted} {is_reverse} {delimiter} {ignore_line_num}
 ```

-For example,
+For example, running the command:

 ```bash
     $ ./release/data-generator {path_to_graphar}/dataset/facebook/facebook.txt {path_to_graphar}/dataset/facebook/facebook 4039 false false true false space 0
 ```

-The above command will convert the facebook dataset into the Parquet and GraphAr format and store the output in the `dataset` directory.
+The above commands will convert the facebook dataset into the Parquet and GraphAr format and store the output in the `dataset` directory.

 ### Labeled Graphs